-▶ illustration of the gravitational waves emitted by a coalescing neutron star binary (illustrated by KAGAYA).
+The first large suspension system installed into a KAGRA vacuum chamber. ▶Illustration of the gravitational waves emitted by a coalescing neutron star binary (illustrated by KAGAYA).
 KAGRA will detect the waves if such an event were to occur within 700 million light years of Earth.